 NOTE: The spaces below are within the scope of common areas as they fall under the influence of a developer.
-Though the guest rooms also fall under the influence of the developer/operator, they are not considered to have high pedestrian traffic, hence not considered for assessment
+Though the guest rooms also fall under the influence of the developer/operator, they are not considered to have high pedestrian traffic, hence not considered for assessment.

-However, even as meetings rooms & executive lounges and common corridors would fall under the influence of the developer, the use of carpets in these areas are necessary for its acoustic property in this context.
-As such, it is not considered for assessment.
+However, even as ballrooms, meetings rooms & executive lounges, and common corridors would fall under the influence of the developer, the use of carpets in these areas are necessary for its acoustic property in this context.
+As such, they will not be considered for assessment.

 Carpet (m2) Homo.
-Tiles (m 2) Total (m2)
+Tiles (m 2) Total (m 2)

 Entrance Lobby 0 400 400

-Ballrooms 2500 0 2500
+Ballrooms 2500 0 NA

 Lift lobbies 0 150 150

 Common Corridors 450 0 NA

 Meeting Rooms & Exec.
 Lounges 500 0 NA

-TOTAL (AREA FOR ASSESSMENT) 3050
+TOTAL (AREA FOR ASSESSMENT) 550